wheelerMT/GSMP/README.md

 backends, that interface checking and consolidation is possible.
 Once this is proven, we can add on additional functionality, i.e., the Simulation Manager and potentially the Simulation Scripting Engine.

+## Contributing
+All contributions to the GSMP are welcome.
+See [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on how to get up and running with the project, including best practices and an installation guide.